 When parents end their relationship, a dispute over child custody may follow and the situation can become very emotional for both parents and children.
 Though a father’s rights to custody are equal to that of the mother, courts have generally sided with the mother since the 20th century.
 This trend is once again shifting, with more fathers winning joint, primary, or sole custody of their children.
-Father’s can win custody of their children if they listen to a father’s rights expert and set themselves up for victory!
+Father’s can win custody of their children if they listen to a father’s rights expert (free consultations here!) and set themselves up for victory!

-Father’s Can Win Custody With Us
+Father’s Can Win Custody

 Many courts are beginning to recognize that children benefit from care provided by both parents.
 The father’s rights movement, which started in the 1960’s, has begun to get some serious traction in recent years and is a specialty many attorneys focus on for their male clients.
 Specialists in men’s divorce and custody law focus on showing the world that father’s can win custody in all 50-states.
 Though fathers receive primary custody in less than ten percent of cases and joint custody only 20 percent of the time, more fathers who fight for custody are receiving a favorable outcome.
 Judges base decisions on the best interests of the children and some are deciding that children will benefit from joint custody.

 In the U.S., custody decisions are made based on a standard of factors known as “the best interests of the child.”
 This is a standard that involves numerous factors and is used in all 50-states (although the exact factors each state uses can differ slightly) A father, just like a mother, has the same chance (legally) of being awarded custody of a child in a father’s rights case.
 The specific circumstances of the custody case and the evidence presented will be considered by the court when making a custody determination.